Paraná Delta: Ecology

 The flood plain of the river is part of the Paraná Delta and Islands Ecoregion.
-The original ecosystem, especially in the Lower Delta, has been heavily modified by deforestation, hunting, fishing and the introduction of foreign species of flora, as well as damaged by domestic and industrial pollution.
-It hosts species such as the marsh deer, the capybara, the neotropical river otter, the Pampas cat, the jaguar, the coypu and the red-faced guan, some of them endangered.
+The original ecosystem, especially in the Lower Delta, has been heavily modified by deforestation, hunting, fishing, and the introduction of foreign species of flora, as well as damaged by domestic and industrial pollution.
+It hosts species such as the marsh deer, the capybara, the neotropical river otter, the Pampas cat, the jaguar, the coypu, and the red-faced guan, some of them endangered.

 The delta has had large commercial forest plantations since the 1960s.
 The plantations show significant intra-annual variation in their normalized difference vegetation index (NDVI) for the 2008-2018 period.
-It is thought that this variation can be indebeted to changes in river water level, temperature and photoperiod, all of which change seasonally.
-Yet, part of the variation in may be ultimately caused by El Niño and La Niña cycles.
+It is thought that this variation can be attributed to changes in river water level, temperature, and photoperiod, all of which change seasonally.
+Yet, part of the variation may be ultimately caused by El Niño and La Niña cycles.